docker/docs/compose/install/compose-plugin.md

 For this route, go to the [Docker Engine install](../../../engine/install/){:target="_blank" rel="noopener" class="_"} page and follow the provided instructions. _After Desktop for Linux this is the recommended route._

-* __Setting up Docker's repository__ and using it to install Compose.
+* __Setting up Docker's repository__ and using it to install Docker CLI Compose plugin.
 See the [Install using the repository](#install-using-the-repository) section in this page. _This is the second best route._

-* __Installing the Compose CLI plugin binary manually__.
-See the [Install the Plugin manually](#install-the-plugin-manually) section in this page. _Note that this option requires you to manage upgrades manually as well._
+* __Installing the Docker CLI Compose plugin binary manually__.
+See the [Install the plugin manually](#install-the-plugin-manually) section in this page. _Note that this option requires you to manage upgrades manually as well._

 ### Install using the repository